Chinese in Northwest America Research Committee (CINARC)

 The two ladies in the picture, who do not look noticeably retarded, may have been Californians.
 In spite of the magazine's name, the author of this article was not writing specifically about Washington Chinese.

 When 12-year old Maggie (Margaret) Chin arrived from Hong Kong to Seattle on April 2, 1909, she wasn’t sure she would be admitted, although an American citizen.
 The Immigration Bureau's inspectors, probably instigated by their boss, the virulently anti-Chinese labor leader Terence Powderly, were especially harsh toward Chinese women immigrants at that time.
-The fact that Maggie was with her mother, Dong Oy, native-born and thus a U.S. citizen, should have helped.
+The fact that Maggie was with her mother, Dong Oy, a native-born Chinese American, should have helped.
 But Dong Oy too expected problems, and not all were political.

-Dong Oy had been born in San Francisco and gone back to China with her parents as a teenager.
+Dong Oy had been born in San Francisco (and thus was an American citizen) and gone back to China with her parents as a teenager.
 At the age of 17, while still in China, she married a young Seattle-born man named Chin Lem (陳霖; pinyin: Chén Lín, also called Chin Tue Dong).
 He too was a U.S. citizen and, even better, the son of Chin Gee Hee (陈宜禧, pinyin Chén Yíxǐ), the richest and best-connected Chinese businessman in the Northwest.
 Maggie was born in 1896.
 Her father left for Seattle soon afterward and was followed by Dong Oy and Maggie when the girl was five.
-They stayed in Seattle until she was ten, after which the whole family went back to China again.
-They may have gone because Chin Gee Hee wanted them to.
+They stayed in Seattle until she was ten, after which the whole family went back to China, after a reception in Dong Oy's and Maggie's honor at the home of Mrs. Janie Bigelow of the First Presbyterian Church Missionary Society [Note 1a].
+The family may have gone because Chin Gee Hee wanted them to [Note 1b].
 He had already been in China for several years, completing construction on his Sun Ning Railroad (新寧鐵路; pinyin: Xīnníng Tiělù).
 Conceived, financed, and built by Chin, it was the first all-Chinese railroad in the history of China.

 Good looks, plenty of money, privileged political status, and talent in the family--the Chins seemed to have it all.
 But their marriage was not happy.
 Because Dong Oy had not produced a son, Chin Lem decided (in spite of a written agreement with Dong Oy, signed before they left the U.S. for China) to take another wife.
 The apparently perfect marriage became a sad arena for domestic strife.